This film screened on Monday 30th September 2019.

-The screening will be introduced by writer and film critic Esther McCarthy.
+The screening was introduced by writer and film critic Esther McCarthy.

 Although previous films such as Miller’s Crossing (1990) and Barton Fink (1991) had received critical acclaim, it wasn’t until Fargo that the Coen Brothers managed to break into the mainstream, achieving commercial success without sacrificing any of their sensibility.